zyegfryed/monitoring/README.md

 a certified version of a java virtual machine (1.7 or later) and maven.

-The code also requires that libvirt be available on the build machine.
+vmusage code requires that libvirt be available on the build machine.
 This can be installed via your machine's packaging system or manually.
 On Mac OSX, homebrew can be used to install libvirt.